orboan-docker/dcsss-mariadb/README.md

 password: iaw

-You can change them in container-files/config/init/create_user.sh
+You can change them using USER and PASSWORD environment variables.

 ## Supervisor management via web interface

 Web server is listening in port 9001, thus you may create a new container by running the image adding the option -p xxxx:9001 to 'docker run'

-#### Credentials also are:
+#### Default credentials also are:
 username: www

 password: iaw